Kinto/kinto/docs/configuration/settings.rst

   the name of the class);
 - **method** is the http method (in lower case): For instance ``put``.

-For instance, to disable the PUT on records for the *Mushrooms* resource, the following setting should be declared in the ``.ini`` file:
+For example, to disable the PUT on records for the *Mushrooms* resource, the following setting should be declared in the ``.ini`` file:

 .. code-block:: ini